top of page

 Dusty Weis:

-Kevin Sullivan, who served under the second President Bush as White House comms director, questions that the Bush '88 team didn't invent dirty campaigning.
+Lest I be accused of political bias here… Republican Kevin Sullivan, who served under the second President Bush as White House comms director, posits that the Bush '88 team didn't invent dirty campaigning.

 Kevin Sullivan:

 That tenor existed long before.
-There is lots of material out there in this.
 President Nixon at one time famously claimed he learned some dirty tricks from the Kennedy campaign in 1960.
-You can go back to the founders of our country, and some of the things that they said about each other on a campaign trail.
-So I don't think the Dukakis thing was the change.
+You can go back to the founders of our country, and some of the things that they said about each other on the campaign trail.
+So I don't think the Dukakis thing was a change.
 Politics is a rough racket.
 There is no question about it.
 I think it definitely predated the Dukakis thing.

 Dusty Weis: